hangcidu/hangcidu.github.io/_pages/local_pattern_speed.md

 [The Local Tremaine-Weinberg Method for Galactic Pattern Speed: Theory and its Application to TNG50](https://arxiv.org/abs/2603.05287), 2026-03-05@arxiv

+A novel unified formalism for measuring the pattern speeds of bars and spiral arms.

 The code will be open-sourced on 2027-09-05, or earlier upon reasonable request.

 TBD.